 - Insert the required data (names, affiliations, title, body, etc.) and click on Next at the bottom of each page, then click on Save at the bottom of the last page to save your submission.
 You will receive the confirmation that everything has been successfully submitted.

-- By accessing the online system with your credentials, you will be able to edit your submission at any moment until the abstracts submission deadline.
+- If suggested by the Scientific Committee, you will be able to edit your submission at any moment until the abstracts submission deadline by accessing the online system with your credentials.

 After this deadline, it will not be possible to submit new abstracts and/or edit previous submissions.

-Please submit your abstract a few days prior to the deadline to avoid potential system overload on the last day.
+Please submit your abstract in advance of the deadline to avoid potential system overload on the last days.

 Each registered participant may submit a maximum of 2 abstracts as the presenting author.
 No author may present more than 2 submissions.